Call Us At 1.800.377.0617

 Argosy University Online Programs builds on our heritage of academic excellence and individual attention in a format that can fit your busy lifestyle.

 It's not too late to get started.
-Classes for undergraduates begin February 14th.
-Graduate classes begin March 4th.
+Classes begin August 29th.

 Argosy University offers a variety of degree programs in flexible learning formats including blended or campus learning.